 Click here for information from the UNSW Graduate Research School.

 All postgraduate degrees in Physics at UNSW involve conducting research in physics under the supervision of a supervisor.
-It is your responsibility to locate a suitable supervisor.
+It is your responsibility to locate a suitable supervisor and decide on the general research topic before you apply for admission.
 One way to do that is to look at the list of academic staff in the School of Physics and the list of research staff.
 Choose someone who is in your field of interest and email them directly.
 You might like to search for recent publications by the staff using Google scholar.

-This page is maintained by the Postgraduate Coordinator: Professor Michael Ashley email@example.com
+This page is maintained by the Postgraduate Coordinator for Physics: Professor Michael Ashley firstname.lastname@example.org